Lycée Edmond Perrier: Tulle college (1567–1883)

 The Lycée Edmond Perrier succeeded to the college of Tulle, which dates from 1567.
 From 1620 the college was run by the Jesuits, then it was the turn of Theatine who manage it from 1764 until 1791.

 Tulle high school (1883–1923)

-A resolution of the City Council 2 April 1878 proposes the idea of transforming the college into high school.
+A resolution of the City Council 2 April 1878 proposed the idea of transforming the college into high school.
+A decree of 20 March 1883, signed by President Jules Grévy create the High School of Tulle.

-A decree of 20 March 1883, signed by the hand of President Jules Grévy create the High School of Tulle.
-Buildings are designed by the architect Anatole de Baudot and they were inaugurated on 1 October 1887.
-The buildings are made to provide comfort to students with large windows, high ceilings, heated rooms and an ideal living environment, which is revolutionary for its time.
+The Buildings were designed by the architect Anatole de Baudot and they were inaugurated on 1 October 1887.
+The buildings are made to provide comfort to students with large windows, high ceilings, heated rooms and an ideal living environment, which was revolutionary for its time.

-4 August 1914, just three days after the start of World War I, the school serves as a barracks in the 300th Infantry Regiment.
-A week later, it turns into a military hospital and receives its first wounded on 26 August.
-In October 1916 he became again a center for teaching and study.
+4 August 1914, just three days after the start of World War I, the school served as a barracks in the 300th Infantry Regiment.
+A week later, it turned into a military hospital and receives its first wounded on 26 August.
+In October 1916 it became again a center for teaching and study.